PitHerm/esphome-externalcomponents/README.md

 communications is completely different.

-Depending on that i'm completely new to ESPhome and not good with python and C++ (i prefer old C) , took Grob6000's code as a base and applied several changes to meet the different protocol and got a solution that works for my friend.
+Depending on that i'm completely new to ESPhome and not good with python and C++ (i prefer old C) , i took Grob6000's code as a base and applied several changes to meet the different protocol and got a solution that works for my friend.

 IMPORTANT: The inverter MUST be configured as the first on the stick (as the manual